ITfoxtec/FoxIDs/docs/index.md

 FoxIDs is designed as service with multi-tenant support.
 Your tenant holds your environments (prod, QA, test, dev or corporate, external-idp, app-a, app-b) and possible [interconnect](howto-environmentlink-foxids.md) the environments.
 Each environment is an Identity Provider with a [user repository](users.md) and a unique [certificate](certificates.md).
-An environment is connected to external Identity Provider with [OpenID Connect 1.0](auth-method-oidc.md) or [SAML 2.0](auth-method-saml-2.0.md) authentication methods.
+An environment can be connected to external Identity Provider with [OpenID Connect 1.0](auth-method-oidc.md) or [SAML 2.0](auth-method-saml-2.0.md) authentication methods.
 The environment is configured as the IdP for applications and APIs with [OAuth 2.0](app-reg-oauth-2.0.md), [OpenID Connect 1.0](app-reg-oidc.md) or [SAML 2.0](app-reg-saml-2.0.md) application registrations.
 The user's [log in](login.md) experience is configured and optionally [customized](customization.md).